Ebionites

+Critical scholars judge that the Church Fathers' condemnation of Ebionites as "heretics" reflects the inherently polemical perspective of Christian heresiographies.
+However, scholars debate whether or not core Ebionite beliefs rooted in late Second Temple Judaism, especially their emphasis on covenant faithfulness and their expectation of a fully human Messiah in the mold of a "prophet like Moses", preserve, whether through direct inheritance or later reconstruction, traditions resembling those of the early Jerusalem church under the leadership of James the Just, the brother of Jesus, and possibly certain elements of the teachings of the historical Jesus himself.

 Name

 The hellenized Hebrew term Ebionite was first applied by Irenaeus in the second century without making mention of Nazarenes (c.
 180 CE).
 Origen wrote "for Ebion signifies 'poor' among the Jews, and those Jews who have received Jesus as Christ are called by the name of Ebionites."
 Tertullian was the first to write against a heresiarch called Ebion; scholars believe he derived this name from a literal reading of Ebionaioi as 'followers of Ebion', a derivation now considered mistaken for lack of any more substantial references to such a figure.
 The term the poor (Greek: ptōkhoí) was still used in its original, more general sense.
 Modern Hebrew still uses the Biblical Hebrew term the needy for almsgiving to the needy at Purim.

-Scholar James D. Tabor argues that the Ebionites most likely named themselves after the poor, the first of many groups of people mentioned in the Beatitudes of Jesus as blessed and meritorious of entry in the coming Kingdom of God on Earth.
+Scholar James Tabor argues that Ebionites most likely named themselves after "the poor in spirit", that is, people whose economic and social poverty foster spiritual humility and a conscious dependence on God.
+He connects this self-designation to the first of nine in-groups mentioned in the Beatitudes of Jesus in Matthew 5:3, who are described as blessed and as to whom the kingdom of heaven belongs.